tomalrussell/lister/README.md

-Local storage in the browser is handy - you can save data that will persist between page refreshes, and maybe avoid making network requests, whether that's to let people use it offline, or just to avoid making relatively slow request over the network.
+Local storage in the browser is handy - you can save data that will persist between page refreshes, and maybe avoid making network requests, whether that's to let people use that data offline, or just to avoid making relatively slow requests over the network.

 HTML5 localStorage is well supported across browsers (http://caniuse.com/#feat=namevalue-storage).
 On the other hand, it's basically just a key/value store for strings (http://diveintohtml5.info/storage.html#methods).